cjstefanovich/FDA-recall-search-tool/README.md

 ### **Analysis of results:**

 Baseline TF-IDF already reaches P@5 = 0.90 on our 20 recall-focused queries, which suggests that field weighting, preprocessing, and inverted-index retrieval work well for this corpus.
 Rule-based expansion is the only setting that improves aggregate effectiveness: MAP and P@5 rose (0.560 to 0.592 and 0.90 to 0.95 respectively) with a modest latency cost (+3.2 ms).
-The largest gain comes from “baby formula” (Q01), where expansion bridges a synonym gap; “peanut allergen” (Q05) remains weak across all configurations (P@5 = 0.4), indicating a vocabulary mismatch that enhancement alone cannot fix.
+The largest gain comes from "baby formula" (Q01), where expansion bridges a synonym gap; "peanut allergen" (Q05) remains weak across all configurations (P@5 = 0.4), indicating a vocabulary mismatch that enhancement alone cannot fix.
 PRF and the full configuration did not change benchmark rankings because guardrails returned the baseline ordering on every query, adding latency without further benefit on this query set.

 ### **Hyperparameters:**

 Expansion is capped at four terms with explicit skip lists because aggressive rules from further experiments collapsed precision.
-Skip logic preserved strong performance on already-specific queries such as “undeclared milk”.
+Skip logic preserved strong performance on already-specific queries such as "undeclared milk".
 The PRF sweep (Table 5) shows that three feedback documents and five terms yield the best MAP and P@5; two feedback documents lowered MAP to 0.545, and increasing terms to eight tied the default because guardrails did not adopt additional terms.

 ### **What worked, what didn't, and next steps**

 OpenFDA crawling, offline index persistence, pre-retrieval facets, and query normalization worked well; clustering, analytics, and query-by-example complemented ranked lists.
 Guarded PRF did not improve benchmark metrics, and BM25, Rocchio feedback, aggressive expansion, and direct fielded TF-IDF were abandoned after further experiments showed no net benefit.
-Evaluation is also limited by sparse judgments: with only 237 labeled pairs across 28,890 documents, unjudged recalls are treated as non-relevant, which may understate performance when expansion retrieves plausible matches outside the pooled set, as on “peanut allergen” (Q05).
+Evaluation is also limited by sparse judgments: with only 237 labeled pairs across 28,890 documents, unjudged recalls are treated as non-relevant, which may understate performance when expansion retrieves plausible matches outside the pooled set, as on "peanut allergen" (Q05).
 Future work could include richer pooled judgments, data-driven expansion rules, or lightweight semantic reranking with strict latency caps.